csarvi/mat4376/blog/README.md

 * `txt`: the unseen piece of text supplied by the user.

 The first parts of this code is not new to you.
 It repeats the steps done in the <a name="dtm_trans">training data processing section</a>.
-The only novel piece of code here is in the matrix feature selection `dfmNew <- quanteda::dfm_select(dfmNew, dfmMod, valuetype="fixed")` and `return(res)`.
+The only novel piece of code here is in the matrix feature selection `dfmNew <- quanteda::dfm_select(dfmNew, dfmMod, valuetype="fixed")`.
 The first part uses the `quanteda::dfm_select()` function.
-The first argument is the newly created `dfm` object from `txt`. `dfmMod` is the `pattern` argument.
+The first argument is the newly created `dfm` object from `txt`. `dfmMod` is the `pattern` argument in `quanteda::dfm_select()` --type `formals(quanteda::dfm_select)` to see which arguments this function takes.
 The function understands that `dfmMod` in the `pattern` argument refers to the features of the training set `dfm` object.
 Finally, `valuetype="fixed"` specifies that the match between features needs to be exact.

-To see `getScore()` in action, type this code on your console --make sure the working directory is the blog folder:
+To see `getScore()` in action, type this code on your console --make sure the working directory is the `blog` folder:

 ```r
 # load function